Why do you only accept fall applications?

 It is not necessary to use a department code when submitting your test scores to UT Austin.
 If you must select a department code, pick one that is similar to your proposed major.
 ALL test scores sent to UT Austin will be made available to the graduate program(s) to which you are applying.

 How long does it take for test scores to be received?

 Test scores are received by the university approximately four to six weeks after a test is taken if the university is designated as a score recipient at the time of testing.

 How can I receive a waiver of the TOEFL or IELTS?

 According to the Graduate Admissions page, international applicants who are from a country where English is the only official language are exempt from this requirement.
 Additionally, applicants are exempt from the requirement if they possess a bachelor's degree from a U.S. institution or an institution in a country where English is the only official language.
-The requirement is NOT waived for applicants who have earned a master's -- but not a bachelor's -- degree from a similar institution.
+The requirement is NOT waived for applicants who have earned a master's — but not a bachelor's — degree from a similar institution.
 If you do not qualify for a waiver based on the requirements outlined by the Graduate School, DO NOT e-mail the CSEM Program to ask for a waiver.
-We will NOT accept expired test scores, nor will we waive the requirement for applicants who have earned only a Master's degree from a U.S. institution.
+We cannot accept expired test scores, nor will we waive the requirement for applicants who have earned only a Master's degree from a U.S. institution.

 Do I need to mail any materials to the department or the university?